abbbe/b9labs-eth20-proj2/README.md

 - Sender/recipient opens dapp and connects it to a ethereum client.
 - Dapp displays live network status, sender address, and balance.
+- Dapp shows links to
+    - New Remittance,
+    - My Remittances,
+    - Find Claim,
+    - My Claims.

-## New remittance
+## New Remittance

-- Sender clicks on 'Send remittance'.
-Dapp prompts for recipient address, amount, OTP.
+- Dapp prompts for recipient address, amount, and OTP.
-- User fills in these fields and submits remittance.
+- Sender fills in these fields and clicks 'New Remittance'.
-- Dapp sends remittance creation transaction to the network.
+- Dapp sends remittance transaction.
-- Plain OTP never sent to the network.

-## View pending sent remittances

--
+See Tx Progress.

-## Claim
+## Find Claim

-- Sender treks to recipient and hands him over OTP.
-- Recipient clicks 'Claim'.
-Dapp prompts for OTP.
+- Dapp prompts for OTP.
+- Recipient fills in OTP and clicks 'Find'
+- Dapp finds the remittance, shows details (timestamp, sender, recipient, amount).
+- If recipient address matches, Dapp shows 'Claim' button.
+- Recipient clicks on 'Claim'.
-- Recipient enters OTP.
-Dapp sends claim transaction (containing OTP hash) to the network, not disclosing OTP.
+- Dapp sends claim transaction.

+See Tx Progress.

+## My Remittances

+- Dapp snows sender a live list of remittances (pending, mined, claimed, revoked).
+- For mined (unclaimed, unrevoked) transactions Dapp shows 'Revoke' button.

 ## Revoke

-- Dapp snows sender a list of issued remittances (for this sender or everybody).
-Including pending/mined status.
-- Sender can click on mined unclaimed remittance and revoke it.
+- Sender clicks on 'Revoke next to an unclaimed mined remittance.
+- Dapp shows details (timestamp, recipient, amount) dialog.
+- Sender clicks 'Confirm Revoke'.
+- Dapp sends revoke transaction.

+See Tx Progress.

+## ...
+Tx Progress

+This screen opens after transaction is created by use cases above.

+- Dapp shows network status and status of recently submitted transaction.
+- User can close the window and go back to home screen (and back to My Remittances / My Claims)

+## My Claims

-- Dapp show a live list unclaimed remittances (for this recipient or everybody).
+- Dapp shows a live list of claims (pending, mined, failed).
-- Sender clicks on an unclaimed mined remittance to claim ether back.